mierzwid/gap-workshop/exercise-02-fork/README.md

 If you noticed that we could commit `gradle.user.properties` file - nice catch.
 Unfortunately, usually this file contains user credentials (we will see examples later on), so it is better to leave it outside VCS (put it in *.gitignore* file).

 Also notice that password are automatically encrypted by Fork plugin.
-Later on, we will need to decode them before using.